Whether you are a rock star or a platypus —no matter the color of your skin—

 SET: The set is built around two 6' (w) x 3' (d) x 8' (h) boxes on wheels that make up a 12’ puppet stage when set together end to end.
 During the show, the boxes are rolled apart to far SL and SR to make room for a large 10-14' puppet.
 The minimal playing area is 20’ (w) x 12’ (d) x 20’ (h).

-LIGHTS: Cellula is performed entirely under blacklight.
-Contained within the set and operated by performers are four 4’ florescent backlight fixtures, a halogen light and a projector.
+LIGHTS: Cellula is performed almost entirely under blacklight.
+Contained within the set and operated by performers are four 4’ florescent backlight fixtures, a halogen light and two projectors.
 An additional two florescent fixtures will be hung from a downstage drop bar (preferred) or mounted on tripods DSL & DSR.
 Two final fixtures will sit on the floor downstage center, along with a special starlight effect.
 A single blackout near the end of the performance is the only external lighting cue besides a general wash for the curtain bow.
-An LCD projector travels with the show, controlled onstage by performers and projected onto props.
+Two LCD projector travels with the show, controlled onstage by performers and projected onto props.

 SOUND: Cellula has four vocal headset microphones that travel with the show (XLR input).
 If necessary, performers may bring their own PA system (please specify ahead if this is needed).
-A computer provides pre-show music and a single audio cue during the performance.
+An ipad provides pre-show music and a single audio cue during the performance.

 HOSPITALITY: The Company requests the following to be backstage in between events on days in which more than one activity has been scheduled (times will be advanced by Tour Manager):